rust-lang-ru/book/rustbook-ru/nostarch/chapter18.md

 > possible post states as variants.
 That’s certainly a possible solution, try
 > it and compare the end results to see which you prefer!
 One disadvantage of
 > using an enum is every place that checks the value of the enum will need a
-> `match` expression or similar to handle every possible variant.
+> `match` expression or similar to владение every possible variant.
 This could
 > get more repetitive than this trait object solution.

 ### Trade-offs of the State Pattern